 We act as a subcontractor to Pollard with respect to its agreement to provide development, implementation, operational support and maintenance (including technology platforms, games and added value services) to the MSL (the "MSL Agreement").
-The Michigan iLottery accounted for 40% of our revenues in the year ended December 31, 2019.
+The Michigan iLottery accounted for % of our revenues in the nine months ended September 30, 2020 and 40.2% of our revenues in the year ended December 31, 2019.
 The MSL Agreement is due to expire on July 22, 2022, and we cannot guarantee that we or Pollard will be able to secure a new agreement with the MSL.
 In addition, our agreement with Pollard (the "Michigan JV Agreement") will expire upon the expiration of the MSL Agreement and we or Pollard may choose to pursue a new agreement with the MSL alone or with a different partner.